zaront/tensorflow-assetstore/README.md

-# tensorflow-assetstore
+# making it easier to find asset
-demonstrates some possibilities using DNN and the asset store
+demonstrating some possibilities using DNN and the asset store

 ## Idea 1: categorize an asset by an image
 what if you could have your asset automaticly tagged and categorized by an image.